The owls are not what they seem.

 In the Twin Peaks season 3 finale, here’s what I, at first, thought went down:

-Cooper finds Philip Jeffries in his “non-existent” state and Jeffries opens a doorway in the infinite time loop.
+Dale finds Philip Jeffries in his “non-existent” state and Jeffries opens a doorway in the infinite time loop.
 Cooper travels back in time to save Laura Palmer from being murdered, but something happens and she disappears.
 Cooper travels back, meets up with Diane, and together they travel, as per The Fireman’s cryptic instructions, to a portal.
-They go through and in this alternate universe, they find Laura with a memory loss.
+They go through the portal and in the alternate universe where they emerge, they find Laura with a memory loss.

 Cooper ignores the murdered man on “Laura’s” sofa, maybe because he understands that everything Laura does is on him, too, or because he got a bigger fish to fry; the evil Judy residing within Sarah Palmer, Laura’s mom.
 Cooper takes Laura to Sarah’s house, potentially to make sure that Laura destroys Judy.
 But neither Sarah nor Judy is there.
 Bummer.